Criar uma Loja Virtual Grátis

 Green Bay Packers quarterback Aaron Rodgers suffered a broken collarbone during the first quarter of Monday night's game against the Chicago Bears.
 This devastating injury puts the Packers in a "week-to-week mindset," according to a statement made by head coach Mike McCarthy via Packers.com.

 McCarthy: Packers in "week to week mindset" with Rodgers.
-"Everybody felt better" after gathering new info http://t.co/p6WsjruW7F
+"Everybody felt better" after gathering new info https://t.co/p6WsjruW7F

 — NFL: AroundTheLeague (@NFL_ATL) November 5, 2013